-HIV Prevention Program
+STI/HIV Prevention Program

-The purpose of this program is to support the Centers for Disease Control and Prevention’s (CDC) Comprehensive HIV Prevention Programs for Health Departments.
-This funding is provided to nonprofit community-based organizations and local health departments, supports prioritized HIV testing and HIV prevention services to reach at-risk populations.
-Based on recent HIV epidemiologic data, the priority at-risk populations for HIV prevention in Kansas are currently identified as: men who have sex with men, African American heterosexual women, injection drug users, youth ages 15 to 24, and other high risk individuals (those with a recent STD, TB, or hepatitis infection and the incarcerated population).
+This program is designed to support Comprehensive HIV Prevention Programs in accordance with the Centers for Disease Control and Preventionís (CDC) National HIV/AIDS Strategy (NHAS).
+This funding is provided to nonprofit community-based organizations and local health departments to support prioritized HIV testing and HIV prevention services to reach at-risk populations.
+Based on recent HIV epidemiologic data, the priority at-risk populations for HIV prevention in Kansas are currently identified as: men who have sex with men (MSM), African-American heterosexual women, injection drug users (IDU), youth ages 15 to 24, and other high risk individuals (those with a recent STD, TB, or hepatitis infection and the incarcerated population).

 Applications to support Comprehensive HIV Prevention Programs should be submitted for continuation of current contracts only.